 Semester at Sea equips students with the global understanding necessary to become prepared future leaders and global citizens.
-Our academic program, offered in academic partnership with the University of Virginia (U.Va.), integrates comparative experiential study, interdisciplinary coursework, and relevant hands-on field labs in multiple countries.
+Our academic program, offered in academic partnership with the Colorado State University, integrates comparative experiential study, interdisciplinary coursework, and relevant hands-on field labs in multiple countries.

 Please note that students are strongly encouraged to apply a year in advanced for Semester at Sea due to the popularity of the program.